ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition.md

 <img class="image right" alt="ZeroPlasticRivers" src="/img/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition/ZeroPlasticRivers.png" width="40%" height="40%" target="_blank">

-At the end of the Kickstarter trajectory, we were asked to develop a web application to monitor the plastic as it travels through the Schelde.
+At the end of the kickstarter trajectory, we were asked to develop a web application to monitor the plastic as it travels through the Schelde.
 For this purpose, we'd be using GPS trackers alongside QR-scanners.
 This application is aimed at a PhD carried out at the University of Antwerp that consists of visualizing the plastic flow through the entire river, from the basin to the mouth.
 After visualizing it, an efficient remediation strategy could be made.